Mr David Lewis

 Vice Chair of the Governing Body

-I became a parent governor at Light Oaks infant school in 2014 because I was so impressed by the school and its ethos and hardworking staff team.
+I became a co-opted governor at Light Oaks infant school in 2014 because I was so impressed by the school and its ethos and hardworking staff team.
 I became Vice Chair in 2016 and I am also the SEN Governor.

 I work with as an Intervention manager within a secure care centre that houses young males aged 10 to 17, a job which I love and have been in role for 21 years.
 I feel that this experience helps me be a better Governor and I am able to share this knowledge and experience with the rest of my governing team.